Glen-Ochieng/Determinants-of-Contraceptive-Discontinuation-among-Kenyan-women-R-codes./README.md

 So next we wanted to visualize the contraceptive discontinuation times per exploratoty variable across time.
 For ease interpretation, we stratified the time (months from 2019 to 2022)  into "1-12 months", "13-24 months" and "15-36 months".
 The theme scale_fill_simpsons() was selected because it had 11 unique colours while others had 8 or 9 less, thus it could handle larger classes.
 Also since bargraphs work well with string categorical variables i.e. sex (male,female), most of the numeric variables were converted to string.
 Various methods exist to perform that tasks such as decoding, "tostring" in Stata or generating string variables conditional on if statements e.g."If gender=2, gender_string[i] = Female".
 Whichever works for you.

+## 3. Survival curves
+This being a survival analysis study, it was inevitable that we meet something to do with Kaplain Meier Curves.
+Kaplain Meier curves were drawn for each variable with the p-value of the logrank test superimposed onto the plots.

+## 4. Log rank test
+In the previous chapter we superimposed the results of the log rank test but the codes to perform this tests are in the above named folder.

+## 5. Cox proportional hazard test
+Each level of every covariate was compared to a reference level to determine how much greater or less at risk they are.